 - Show it to your pharmacist on your phone

-About 2 weeks after you sign up for a Savings Card, you will also receive a card in the mail.
-You can keep this card with you and continue to save on each fill for LIPITOR through December 31, 2019.
+You can keep this card with you and continue to save on each fill for LIPITOR through December 31, 2021.

 Who is eligible to use the LIPITOR Savings Card?